ValdiRatu/EZDiscord/README.md

 ## Syntax Highlighting

 - Syntax highlighting is available for EZDiscord.
-You can find the extension for VSCode [here](https://marketplace.visualstudio.com/items?itemName=AsadDhorajiwala.ezdiscord-syntax-highlighter).
+You can install the [extension](https://marketplace.visualstudio.com/items?itemName=AsadDhorajiwala.ezdiscord-syntax-highlighter) from the VS Code Marketplace.